DavidJS01/chem.dev/content/joy_of_immutability.md

 }
 ```
 ### In Erlang/Elixir
 Erlang and Elixir take a different approach to concurrency: they adopt the [actor model](https://en.wikipedia.org/wiki/Actor_model).

+Essentially, many processes are created in the [BEAM VM](https://en.wikipedia.org/wiki/BEAM_(Erlang_virtual_machine)).

+Each process encapsulates its own state, and processes can only communicate with one another using messages.

+A process might receive a message to increment a counter, and then it can decide if it wants to fulfill that task.

-Each process is very lightweight and managed by the [BEAM VM](https://en.wikipedia.org/wiki/BEAM_(Erlang_virtual_machine)).
+Each process is very lightweight and managed by the VM.
+The BEAM VM will decide which process gets to work and which CPU core it will utilize for that work.

 The actor model includes:
 - Process isolation